 The tamper evident seal is applied by Dell SonicWALL during the manufacturing process.
-The Cryptographic Officer should inspect the module to ensure that the tamper evident seal has been applied on the bottom of the module, as shown above.
+The Cryptographic Officer should inspect the module to ensure that the tamper evident seal has been applied over the middle screw on the bottom of the module, as shown above.
 The Cryptographic Officer must physically inspect the module for signs of tamper every six months.
 If the module shows any evidence of tamper, the Cryptographic Officer should contact Dell SonicWALL.